-Let’s take a look at the popular architecture and interior design styles that appeal to each generation:
+Let’s take a look at the popular interior design styles that appeal to each generation:

 Designs for the Generation X or Baby Boomers

 If your client is born from 1946 to 1964, he or she will adore a blend of traditional and rustic style in their humble abode.
 They want a family-friendly home—someplace that is warm, comfy, and elegant.

 This design style celebrates the beauty of timber.
 It’s on the ceiling, floors, and furniture pieces.
 Decor the pillows, bed, and couches with soft and muted fabrics and linens.
 Hang vintage chandeliers or pendant lights.